jerily/trequests/readme.md

 * **-verbose boolean**
 * **-callback_debug command**
 * **-callback command**
+* **-variable variable_name**

 All these parameters mean the default settings that will be applied to requests created within this session.

+The variable name specified by the **-variable** option is the variable whose value will be set to the returned session handle.
+This variable will be bound to the session handle and if it is deleted, the session will be automatically deleted.

 A new requests within a session can be created using a session handle returned by the **::trequests::session** command: